zeroc-ice/ice/distribution/src/windows/vc80/doc/README.txt

 This distribution includes examples for integrating Ice with databases other than Berkeley DB.
 These examples are not included in the demo.sln file mentioned above.
-If you want to build these demos you must do one of the following:

-1. Add the demo project files located in the demo\Database subdirectories to the demo solution and build from there.
+If you want to build these demos you must add the demo project files located in the demo\Database subdirectories to the demo solution and build from there.

-2. Build demos using the Microsoft Makefile processor, NMAKE.
-Under the "Microsoft Visual Studio 2005" entry in your "Start" menu, click on the "Visual Studio Tools" submenu and select "Visual Studio 2005 Command Prompt".
-In this command prompt window, change to the appropriate demo directory and run "nmake /f Makefile.mak".
-   For example:

-   cd <Ice installation root directory>\demo\Database nmake /f Makefile.mak.

 The current examples are for the Oracle, and require the appropriate Oracle development environment.
+Please see the individual demo READMEs for more information.

 Building and running the C# demos